-We see emergencies during our normal hospital hours.
-Please call us at (708) 331-4640 for immediate assistance.
+Our doctors would love to help you.
+Please call us at (708) 331-4640 for assistance with your pet.
 If your pet has an after-hours emergency or if we determine that your pet requires overnight nursing care or a level of specialty we cannot provide here, we will coordinate your pet's referral to the appropriate critical care or specialty hospital.

 We refer after-hours emergencies to: